TariqCodeBit/Math_Challenge-/README.md

 4. Answer the questions presented on the screen.
 5. View the results and decide if you want to play again.
 ## Author and License
-- The Game was developed by Tatek.
+- The Game was developed by Tarek.
 - This Project is open source under the .....